1 A schematic overview of the Emu Speech Database Management System

 1.1 Background

-The core idea behind Emu today is just the same as it was when it first launched in the mid-late 1980s at CSTR, Edinburgh University and known as APS which stood for Acoustic Phonetics in S.
+The core idea behind Emu today is just the same as it was when it first launched in the mid-late 1980s at CSTR, Edinburgh University.
+At the time, it was known as APS which stood for Acoustic Phonetics in S.

-• A speech database is a collection of utterances consisting of signal (waveform, formant, f0 etc) and annotation (label) files.
+• To manage speech databases, which are collections of utterances consisting of signal (waveform, formant, f0 etc) and annotation (label) files.

-• There is a query language: annotations can be extracted from the database and read directly into R. It should be straightforward to e.g. find all tokens of [i] in the database.
+• To be able to query these databases: annotations can be extracted from the database.
+It should be straightforward to e.g. find all tokens of [i] in a database.

-• These queried lists of annotations in R can be further queried to get the corresponding signals (e.g. find the formants of the [i] tokens extracted at the previous step).
+• These queried lists of annotations can be further queried to get the corresponding signals (e.g. find the formants of the [i] tokens extracted at the previous step).

 There have been some landmark changes to Emu since the APS–Edinburgh days of the 1980s.

-1. In the 1990s (at Linguistics, Macquarie University, Sydney), Emu’s query language was updated to handle hierarchically structured annotations: see especially Cassidy and Harrington (2001).
-(The name Emu evolved out of Extended MUlti-dimensional and because we were in Australia).
-The query language is still in use today and is the only one of its kind in existence.
+1. Since the 1990s, Emu’s query language has handled hierarchically structured annotations: see especially Cassidy and Harrington (2001).
+(The name Emu evolved out of Extended MUlti-dimensional, and of course because the developers were in Australia at the time).

 The query language is still in use today and the only one of its kind in existence.

-The author of the Emu query language is Steve Cassidy who can be seen here feeding the Emu ca 1996.
+The author of the Emu query language is Steve Cassidy who can be seen here feeding an Emu ca 1996.

 The point of hierarchical annotations is to be able to query annotations at one tier with respect to another.
 For example the previous query could be extended to: